 For the SAHM, these sleep times are critical to your sanity and giving you the break in the day that you need.
 Time for yourself and to decompress for an hour or two is exactly what will make you greet your kids after naptime or the next morning genuinely happy to see them.

-LET KIDS PLAY INDEPENDENTLY
+8) LET YOUR KIDS PLAY BY THEMSELVES

 Being a SAHM Mom does not mean that you need to be your child’s constant play companion.
-It’s important as kids grow, they develop the skills they to play independently and rock at solo playtime.
+It’s important as kids grow, they develop the skills they to play independently and rock their solo playtime.

 Independently playtime helps children explore, learn on their own, strike up creativity and expand their attention span.
 It also gives you a quick break to breathe – or more likely, make dinner or fold a load of laundry you just fluffed for the 4th time.